robertguetzkow/libtrashcan/README.md

 cmake ..
 cmake --build . --config Release
 ```

+The example project is a CLI application that takes a path to a file or directory as argument and tries to move it to the trash.

 ## License
 Libtrashcan is licensed under the [MIT License](LICENSE).
 This license is compatible with GPL.